Key points

 PAYG pros:

-• Good option for a second back-up phone, or for keeping your phone number even when you don’t use your phone often (such as extended stints overseas)
+- Good option for a second back-up phone, or for keeping your phone number when you’re not using your phone (such as extended stints overseas).

 PAYG cons:

-• Not many providers offer these plans, and they’re hard to find so you have limited choices to compare
+- Not many providers offer these plans, so they’re hard to find with limited choices to compare.

 How is PAYG different to prepaid and long expiry plans?

-PAYG plans were pretty much the original prepaid phone plan.
-Before unlimited calls and SMS became commonplace, if you had a prepaid plan a couple decades ago, you’d need to monitor your usage and recharge when you ran out of credit.
+PAYG plans were in many ways the original prepaid phone plan.
+Before unlimited calls and SMS became commonplace, if you had a prepaid plan, you’d need to monitor your usage and recharge when you ran out of credit.

-These days, a PAYG plan is much less common, and differs from the standard prepaid plans on the market.
+These days, PAYG plans are much less common, and differ from the standard prepaid plans on the market.
 The key feature of a PAYG plan is that you pay for what you use — any calls, texts or data will come out of your credit.
 Once you use up your credit, you’ll need to recharge.

-In comparison, a prepaid plan will include a set amount of calls, texts and data to use within that expiry period — if you happen to use up your inclusions before the expiry, you’ll be without your inclusions until your next recharge, or you’ll need to add on extra inclusions.
+In comparison, a prepaid plan will include a set amount of calls, texts and data to use within that expiry period — if you happen to use up your inclusions before the expiry, you’ll be unable to call, text or use data until your next recharge, or you’ll need to add on extra inclusions.

-While PAYG plans are mostly a long-expiry plan, prepaid plans are also available over a longer billing period.
-The difference is that with a PAYG plan, you’ll have that length to use up your credit, while with a prepaid long-expiry plan, you’ll need to ration out your inclusions — mostly data — to ensure it lasts during that time.
+While most PAYG plans have long expiry periods, prepaid plans are also available over a longer period.
+The difference is that with a PAYG plan, you choose the amount of credit to purchase, while pre-paid plans will give you set inclusions to use within the expiry period..
 With both cases, if you run out of credit or inclusions before your plan expires, you’ll need to recharge.

-A pay-as-you-go plan does only work for a limited number of phone users.
-If you use your phone for calls, texts and data every day, then a PAYG plan will not suit your needs and could definitely cost you more long-term.
+A pay as you go plan may only work for a limited number of phone users.
+If you use your phone for calls, texts and data every day, a PAYG plan will probably not suit your needs and could definitely cost you more long-term.

 For example, if a PAYG plan includes $20 of credit and charges 15c per call, if you make a three minute call each day, you’ll use up your $20 of credit in around 40 days.
 Considering most of these plans are on a 365-day expiry period, you’ll need to recharge your plan around eight times a year.
 Making a daily phone call of six minutes, or sending six text messages each day at that same 15c per minute/per message rate, will see you use up close to $1 of credit per day and need to recharge every 20 or so days.

 Compared to prepaid plans, $20 can get you unlimited calls and SMS, along with around 10GB of data to use over a 28 or 30-day expiry period.
-If you prefer that ‘set and forget’ of a long expiry period, then you might be better off looking into a long-expiry prepaid plan.
+If you prefer to ‘set and forget’, then you might be better off looking into a long-expiry prepaid plan.

-If you only occasionally use your mobile phone and don’t even use it daily, then a PAYG plan might be the right choice for you.
-The point of these plans is to essentially be there for when you need it — whether that’s making the occasional call or checking an address online when you’re out.
+If you only occasionally use your mobile phone, then a PAYG plan might be the right choice for you.
+The point of these plans is to be there when you need it — whether that’s making the occasional call or checking an address online when you’re out.

 Overall, a PAYG phone plan does have its advantages, but you’ll really need to consider if it’s the right option for you.
 These plans aren’t as common as they once were, and many providers might make it hard to find.
-However, if you think a PAYG plan is right for you, compare what’s on offer to ensure you find the best plan for you.
+However, if you’re considering a PAYG plan, compare what’s on offer to ensure you find the best plan for you.

 Is a PAYG phone plan worth it?

-This is also especially noticeable when phone plans with unlimited calls and SMS along with 1GB of data, are as little as $8-$10 per month these days, so heavier phone users may like to look elsewhere.
+This is especially noticeable when phone plans with unlimited calls and SMS along with 1GB of data, can be as little as $8-$10 per month, so regular phone users may like to look elsewhere.
 Adding insult to injury is the fact that some service providers can charge a fair amount of money per megabyte of data used, so even casually checking your email or looking something up on Google can become an expensive affair.

 Compare SIM plans